Adaptive Online Learning of Quantum States: Minimizing Dynamic Regret

 In general, the possible dynamical models can be a continuous set.
-Considering that current quantum computers~\cite{arute2019supremacy,IBM-Prague,zhu2022quantum} commonly use 2D quantum chips where a quantum gate can only influence a constant number of qubits, it is natural to consider $l$-local quantum channels where each channel only influences at most $l$ qubits (and perform identity on the other $n-l$ qubits).
-We denote the set of $l$-local quantum channels as $S_{n,l}$, and the following result holds: \begin{corollary} Under the assumption that the dynamical models are $l$-local quantum channels, there is an algorithm with dynamic regret $\tilde{O}(L\sqrt{nT\mathcal{P}'}+2^{6l}\sqrt{T})$, where $\mathcal{P}' = \min_{\Phi\in S_{n,l}}\sum_{t = 1}^{T-1} \|\varphi_{t+1}-\Phi(\varphi_{t})\|_{*}\ge1$ and $S_{n,l}$ is the set of all $l$-local quantum channels. \end{corollary}
+Considering that current quantum computers~\citep{arute2019supremacy,IBM-Prague,zhu2022quantum} commonly use 2D chips where a quantum gate only influences a constant number of qubits, it is natural to consider $l$-local quantum channels where each channel only influences at most $l$ qubits (and perform identity on the other $n-l$ qubits), and the following result holds.
+The proofs of Corollary~\ref{cor:dynamic-model-family} and Corollary~\ref{cor:dynamic-model-local-channel} are deferred to Appendix~\ref{append:dynamical-model}. \begin{corollary} Under the assumption that the dynamical models are $l$-local quantum channels, there is an algorithm with dynamic regret $\tilde{O}(L\sqrt{nT\mathcal{P}'}+2^{6l}\sqrt{T})$, where $\mathcal{P}' = \min_{\Phi\in S_{n,l}}\sum_{t = 1}^{T-1} \|\varphi_{t+1}-\Phi(\varphi_{t})\|_1\ge1$ and $S_{n,l}$ is the set of all $l$-local quantum channels. \end{corollary}